- Standards Committee

 What is the standard of proof?

 22.4 The overall legal process of proof in court requires a combination of facts and arguments to prove cases.
 The rules of evidence and of court procedure draw a distinction between facts, which are proven by the evidence, and arguments, which are advanced later by the advocates in the case.
 Every allegation in a case must be established to a particular ‘standard of proof’, which is set by the law, and is generally imposed on the party bringing the case (i.e. the claimant in civil cases, the prosecution in criminal cases).
 This is called the ‘burden of proof’.
 The standard of proof for civil cases is ‘on the balance of probabilities’; the standard of proof for criminal cases is ‘beyond reasonable doubt’; the standard of proof for RCVS disciplinary matters is ‘so as to be sure’ (the highest civil standard of proof which is tantamount to the criminal standard).

 What is the role of a witness?

-22.5 A veterinary surgeon or veterinary nurse may be called as a witness of evidence of fact.
-This means the veterinary surgeon is being asked to tell the court what he/she personally saw, said or did.
+22.6 A veterinary surgeon or veterinary nurse may be called as a witness of evidence of fact.
+This means the veterinary surgeon is being asked to tell the court what they personally saw, said or did.
 This is different from evidence of what another person told them they had seen, done or said which is called ‘hearsay evidence’.